Ansys Charge Plus 2024 R1 What’s New

 Radiation Hardening One-Click Workflow

-A new automatic workflow for radiation hardening has been added to Charge Plus.
+Charge Plus now includes a new automatic workflow for radiation hardening.
 Users are able to connect to Ansys STK and get energy spectra for a specific ephemeris.

 “We can model and define various layers or various geometries in Charge Plus and automatically run the workflow that we’ve defined,” Merenda said.
 “This will automatically mesh, build the geometry, assign the materials, and run the simulation so that you can have access to the results very easily within one workflow.”

 To start the automatic workflow, users need to head to the Charge ribbon and click the arrow beneath the radiation hardening button and select settings.
 Within the settings menu, change the number of time steps to one and update the STK satellite name to ‘MySat.’
 Click ‘Run on Complete’ to start the simulation.
-The process is shown in Figure 7.
+Figure 7 shows the process.

 Fig. 7.
 Example of automatic workflow for radiation hardening in Charge Plus.